Wired vs wireless security cameras, which one is better?

 For your reference: With the progressive technology, many security camera companies adopt PoE (Power over Ethernet) to power wired security cameras.
 Thus the installation process becomes easier than those traditional wired security cameras (such as analog cameras).
 If you prefer wired security cameras, remember to get DIY PoE IP security cameras.

 Since wired security cameras are directly connected to your home network router, you don’t need to worry about the Internet loss or interference.
-While wireless security cameras depend on WiFi signal to work, it is inevitable that sometimes the WiFi signal is weak or influenced by the environment, such as thick wall and weather.
+While wireless security cameras depend on WiFi signals to work, it is inevitable that sometimes the WiFi signal is weak or influenced by the environment, such as thick walls and weather (click here to learn how to solve the problem).

-If you want extremely stable network signal, you can buy wired PoE IP security cameras.
-This type of security cameras only need a Cat 5/6 cable to realize both power and data transmission, so it’s also very easy to install and set up.
+If you prefer a more stable data transmission, you can buy wired PoE IP security cameras.
+This type of security camera only needs a Cat 5/6 cable to realize both power and data transmission, so it's also very easy to install and set up.

-Basically, one of the biggest differences between 5MP,4MP (1440p) and 2MP (1080p) wired and wireless security cameras is in friendliness and aesthetics.
-The problem of most traditional wired security camera systems is that they create a hog of wires, which is not appealing visually.
+Basically, one of the biggest differences between 5MP,4MP (1440p) and 2MP (1080p) wired and wireless security cameras is in decoration-friendliness and aesthetics.
+Most wired surveillance systems require you to drill holes and run security camera wires indoors and outdoors, which is not appealing visually.

 With wire-free battery operated security cameras, you can remove them at any time without leaving any damage to your property.